IBM/drones-iot-visual-recognition/README.md

 Save Lives with Drones / IoT / Visual Recognition - Call for Code Hands on Lab

 ## Introduction
+This hands on lab uses drone aerial images, Watson Studio and Watson Visual Recognition to survey wildfire damaged neighborhoods and identify burned homes and intact homes.

 ## Learning objectives